suryatop/FullStack_Intern_Coding_Challenge/README.md

 </br>
 Tech Stack:
-<pre>Backend: Any one of backend framework from this ExpressJs/Loopback/NestJs
+<pre>Backend: Any one of backend framework from this ExpressJs
-Database: PostgreSQL/MySQL
+Database: MySQL
 Frontend: ReactJs
 </pre>